 With the arrival of the new millennium, Salesforce had already set up a great product and a brand new office on One Market Street.
 It was time for the official launch but compared to other industry giants, Salesforce was too small a fish to capture attention through traditional channels, they had to stand out.

 The launch took place at the Regency Theater and was truly amazing.
 They put on a performance where they adapted the theater’s stage as if it were a software company’s office, a stage with a hellish, chaotic look: screaming salespeople, caged employees, and people looking to escape that hell by breaking through to the surface, climbing up to find Salesforce.com.
 Attendees were impressed, and Salesforce made the impact it needed to stand out.

 Accompanying this event was a brand campaign with a curious negative slogan that would become the Salesforce benchmark for many years, “No Software”.

-In 2003 Dreamforce begins In its early days, Salesforce had held many events around the country called “City Tours,” which usually lasted a few hours and featured the latest features of the tool as well as Salesforce’s road map for the future.
+In its early days, Salesforce had held many events around the country called “City Tours,” which usually lasted a few hours and featured the latest features of the tool as well as Salesforce’s road map for the future.
 These were also events designed to get customers networking and talking about how to get the most out of Salesforce.
 But in 2003, they went for a new, much more ambitious, multi-day event format that they called Dreamforce.